Martha Stout Hays (Mattie) 1852-1941

-- Emmeline Stout gave birth to eleven children, eight surviving to adulthood.
+- Emmeline Stout married at 16 and gave birth to eleven children, eight surviving to adulthood.

-- Her daugther Martha (Mattie) had only one child.
+- Her daugther, Martha Stout Hays (Mattie), had only one child.

 Named for her maternal grandmother, Martha Henderson Cochran, Mattie was the fourth living child of Emeline and Isaiah Stout when she was born in September 1852.
 She had two older brothers, William and George and an older sister, Mary.
 (Thomas, Lib, Sade, and Frank would come along later).